 STEM at Smith

-Four in ten students at Smith major in science, technology, engineering and math (STEM)—a rate at least double the national average for women.
-At the heart of Smith's learning is active engagement, coupling innovative teaching with real opportunities for in-depth research.
+Nearly half of all degrees awarded to Smith College students are in science, technology, engineering and math (STEM)–compared to 42% of women graduates nationally.
+At the heart of Smith’s learning is active engagement, coupling innovative teaching with real opportunities for in-depth research.
 Journey inside the human mind, along the edges of volcanic craters or out among the stars and galaxies.
 Engage in the blossoming fields of statistics, operations research, biomathematics and information science.

 Why Study STEM at Smith?